anguve/nestjs-login-clean-architecture/README.md

 # nestjs-login-clean-architecture# Secure Login API - NestJS + Hexagonal Architecture
+# This is for recreational purposes and to show off some of my skills.
+If you want to continue with the project, there's no problem.
+It's free.
 This is a basic authentication project (Login + Registration) built with NestJS and structured using **Hexagonal Architecture** principles and **Domain-Driven Design (DDD)**.

 ---